Skip to main content

 <my-button label="Cancel"></my-button>

-For instance, consider MyButton component.
+Consider this example for the MyButton component.
 You can use interpolation to dynamically construct an aria-label that combines a static prefix ("Perform action:") with a dynamic property (action).
 Similarly, the button’s visible label can be updated based on the label property:

 @customElement({